-T257 4356, www.thebarbadosreggaefestival.com.
-Held in the third week of April and featuring top-quality local, regional and international reggae acts with a beach party, cruise parties, and the very popular Reggae on the Hill open-air concert at Farley Hill National Park.
+Held in the third week of April and featuring top-quality local, regional and international reggae acts with a beach party, cruise party, and the very popular Reggae on the Hill open-air concert at Farley Hill National Park.

 Barbados Celtic Festival

-www.barbados celticfestival.com.
 Held over four days at the end of May on the South Coast Boardwalk, this is rather an unusual festival to be celebrated in the Caribbean, but Barbados attracts Celtic people from around the world for their annual gymanfa-ganu and other events including folk music, street theatre, ceilidhs and Celtic chefs.
-The main event is a parade of pipes and drums in Bridgetown on the Saturday morning.
+The main event is the Bridgetown Street Parade of marching bands playing pipes and drums on the Saturday afternoon.